thepatman/arduino-api/README.md

 }
 ```

+### Streaming Multiple Traces to Multiple Plots
+Example code is here: [Streaming Multiple Traces to Multiple Plots](https://gist.github.com/chriddyp/11222798).
+View the comment at the bottom of the example for an explanation of the code.

 ### Logging and Debugging
 The parameter `log_level` sets how debugging information is printed out over serial.
 For troubleshooting, set `log_level` to `0`, i.e.